WebAssembly/spec/proposals/js-string-builtins/Overview.md

       typeof string !== "string")
     trap();

-  // Ensure the range is within bounds to avoid the complex behavior that
+  // Ensure the range is ordered to avoid the complex behavior that `substring`
-  // `substring` performs when that is not the case. if (start > string.length)
+  // performs when that is not the case. if (start > end ||
+      start > string.length)
     return "";

-  // [1]
+  // If end > string.length, `substring` is specified to clamp it
+  // start is guaranteed to be at least zero (as it is unsigned), so there will
-  return string.substring(start, end);
+  // not be any clamping of start. return string.substring(start, end);
 }
 ```